anthonygcarannante/Web-Scraping-Planet-Mars/README.md

 # Web-Scraping-Challenge

-This repository was to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+This repository was to build a web application that scrapes various websites with data related to the Mars and displays the information in a single HTML webpage.

 Technologies Used: BeautifulSoup, Splinter, Pandas